samisrana/Dense-Sparse-Matrix-Matrix-Multiplication/README.md

    - For **dense-dense multiplication**, the combination of multi-threading and SIMD provides the most benefit.

 4. **Combining Optimizations**:
-   - The **Optimization Comparison for 1000x1000 Dense-Dense Matrices** chart highlights that while individual techniques provide some improvements, the **"All" configuration** (multi-threading, SIMD, and cache optimization) delivers the fastest execution.
+   - The **Optimization Comparison for 1000x1000 Dense-Dense Matrices** highlights that while individual techniques provide some improvements, the **"All" configuration** (multi-threading, SIMD, and cache optimization) delivers the fastest execution.
    - This trend holds across all matrix types and sparsity levels, confirming that combining multiple optimizations yields the best results.

 ## Dense-Dense Matrix Multiplication